-For purposes of the statement of cash flows, cash includes deposits at call which are readily convertible to cash on hand and are subject to an insignificant risk of change in value.
+For purposes of the cash flow statement, cash includes deposits at call which are readily convertible to cash on hand and are subject to an insignificant risk of change in value.

 (i) Goods and Services Tax (GST)

 Receivables and payables are stated inclusive of the amount of GST receivable or payable where applicable.
 The net amount of GST recoverable from, or payable to, the taxation authority is included with other receivables or payables in the balance sheet.